w3yyb/AmazePHP/README.md

 ### Requests
  AmazePHP\Request class provides an object-oriented way to interact with the current HTTP request being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

- ### Responses
- AmazePHP does not provide a Respose class  for performance reasons.
- Use header() funcion and echo or return  to response in controllers or middleware.
  #### usage
  ```
  $input = request()->all();